-Drive Program Duration: 12 months Aims is a 12-month targeted development program focusses on the growth of each student, incl Sport is an important part of the Australian way of life.
+Drive Program Duration: 12 months Aims Sport is an important part of the Australian way of life.
 The Sports Development Program (SDP) is a 12-month targeted development program for students passionate about sport.
 The program focusses on the growth of each student, including their mental and physical strengths and aims to improve non-technical skills that will benefit them in their own sporting progression.
-Content to improve non-technical skills that will benefit them in their own sporting progression.
-Students accepted into the program will not experience the regular Health and Physical Education subject.
-Instead, they will participate in accelerated theory units on the following topics: Energy Systems Marginal Gains Sport Psychology Equity in Sport Additionally, students will experience a wider variety of sporting opportunities on and off campus.
-They will have access to local facilities to participate in a range of sports including the following: Ultimate frisbee Racket sports (Tennis, Pickleball, Speed Minton) Athletics (running events) Netball Futsal Touch football and Oztag Fitness testing and programming Kick boxing Rugby League Gymnastics Beach volleyball Squash Surf Lifesaving Dodgeball Lawn Bowls Prerequisites Students are required to apply to be par Students are required to apply to be part of the class Assessment Practical tasks and theory assessment Special subject requirements Nil Fees (Additional to SRS charges) Please note there may be additional fees for this subject.
-Careers Health and Fitness Industry, Physiotherapy Athlete , Medical Scienc es, Sport Sciences, Sports Education,
+Content Students accepted into the program will no Education subject.
+Instead, they will particitopics: Energy Systems Marginal Gains Sport Psychology Equity in Sport Additionally, students will experience a widcampus.
+They will have access to local facilifollowing: Ultimate frisbee Racket sports (Tennis, Pickleball, Secondary Systems) Athletics (running events) Netball Futsal Touch football and Oztag Fitness testing and programming Kick boxing Rugby League Gymnastics Beach volleyball Squash Surf Lifesaving Dodgeball Lawn Bowls Students will have access to specialised devof these activities. pate in accelerate ler variety of spoities to participa ed theory units on the following orting opportunities on and off te in a range of sports including the Prerequisites Students are required to apply to be par t of the class Assessment Practical tasks and theory assessment Special subject requirements Nil Careers Health and Fitness Industry, Physiotherapy, Medical Sciences, Sport Sciences, Sports Education, Athlete